Hotmoka/hotmoka/tutorial/Takamaka.md

       // wait until the bidding phase is over waitUntil(BIDDING_TIME + 5000);

-      // a storage list for each of the players; the first element is unused,
+      // create a storage list for each of the players; the first element is unused,
       // since player 0 is the beneficiary and has no bids to reveal StorageReference[] lists = new StorageReference[4];

       // create the revealed bids in the store of the node;
       // this is safe now, since the bidding time is over for (BidToReveal bid: bids) {
+    	StorageReference bidInBlockchain = bid.intoBlockchain();
         int player = bid.player;

-        if (lists[player] == null)
+        // lazy creation of the list of bids per player if (lists[player] == null)
           lists[player] = node.addConstructorCallTransaction
             (new ConstructorCallTransactionRequest